gethomepage/homepage/docs/configs/service-widgets.md

 ## Multiple Widgets

-Each service can have multiple widgets attached to it.
-Each widget needs a unique name.
+Each service can have multiple widgets attached to it, for example:

-Using Emby as an example, here is how you would attack the Emby service widget alongside an uptime widget.

 ```yaml
 - Emby: